Iran’s regime is facing its gravest threat: here’s why - and what happens next

 It is not unthinkable that the US would bomb its arch enemy Iran in pursuit of regime change.

-And that is actually emboldening protesters says, Gissou Nia, an Iranian-American human rights lawyer who works at the Atlantic Council.
+And that is actually emboldening protesters, said Gissou Nia, an Iranian-American human rights lawyer who works at the Atlantic Council.
 She said some protesters have even been wielding Trump signs.

 “The international community really needs to heed that call,” she added.